Search

 Shared Apartments

 The Housing Foundation offers a variety of shared apartments.
-With these, you rent a bedroom and share a kitchen, bathroom, and also often a living room with other Housing Foundation tenants.
+With these, you rent a bedroom and share a kitchen, bathroom, and often also a living room with other Housing Foundation tenants.
 A shared apartment is a good option if you would like to live with your peers but not live in a dormitory.

 See our shared apartments for students.